snthpr1d3/activerecord-prunable/README.md

      # You can also set type of removing records (:destroy or :delete).
      # By default it's :destroy
      prune_method :delete

+     # Additional method to set removing in batches.
+     # You're also able to specify batch size with number
+     batch_removal
    end
    ```